 There’s a remodeling budget for every wallet size.

-What’s important is to ensure that the envisaged end product of your remodeling can be covered by the budget you can afford.
+What’s important is to ensure that your remodeling’s envisaged end product can be covered by the budget you can afford.

 Unfortunately, many homeowners dive headlong into a remodeling project before knowing what they want.